-So when I started brainstorming ideas for January recipes, I figured NOW would be the time for finally cracking a high volume, low calorie granola recipe.
-Hence, this low carb, healthy low calorie granola recipe.
+So when I started brainstorming ideas for January recipes, I figured NOW would be the time for finally cracking a low sugar, low calorie granola recipe that all of us could enjoy—without the guilt, without the high carbs.

-Anyway, one of my favorite food blogs from way back in the day, when I used to read all the food blogs all the time, was Oh She Glows.
+One of my favorite food blogs from way back in the day, was Oh She Glows.
 Angela, the amazing blogger behind OSG, taught me the importance of volume!
 Like… who wants to eat a cookie that’s the size of a penny?
 We want at least 2 pennies!
 J/k… we want at least two full-sized cookies!

 And as long as we make sure the ingredients are healthy and whole (and keep an eye on the amount of sugar in it, etc.), we can go to town on those cookies! <– Volume, baby!